Standalone build environmentΒΆ

 components within this environment.

-) is re-entrant, so developers can do their
+Running make (or nmake) is re-entrant, so developers can do their

 modifications to the code and iterate easily.
 It is possible to iterate faster

-by selecting the specific build chain rule, for example: make nopegl-install
+by selecting the specific build chain rule, for example: make nopegl-install.

 After the build, it is possible to enter the environment with the provided

-activation command to access the tools (ngl-control
+activation command to access the tools (ngl-control, ngl-desktop, etc.), as

-well as importing pynopegl
+well as importing pynopegl and pynopegl-utils within Python.

-The temporary build files are located in builddir
+The temporary build files are located in builddir.
+This means that if the

-virtual env is activated, you can also typically manually run meson
+virtual env is activated, you can also typically manually run meson commands

 from here.